apostrophecms/apostrophe-documentation/modules/apostrophe-users/index.md

 ### Public "staff directories" vs. users

-In our experience, combing the concept of a "user" who can log in and do things with the concept of a "staff member" who appears in a staff directory is more trouble than it is worth.
+In our experience, combining the concept of a "user" who can log in and do things with the concept of a "staff member" who appears in a staff directory is more trouble than it is worth.
 That's why the `published` field is not present in `apostrophe-users`.
 You can add it back in, but then you have to deal with